ric2b/Vivaldi-browser/chromium/services/identity/README.md

 ## Obtaining the Information of All Accounts

-If you are currently calling AccountTracker::GetAccounts() or AccountTrackerService::GetAccounts(), the corresponding interface does not yet exist in the Identity Service.
-When we bring it up, it will have the same constraints and guidance as that for getting the info of the [primary account](#obtaining-the-information-of-the-primary-account).
+If you are currently calling AccountTracker::GetAccounts(), AccountTrackerService::GetAccounts(), or OAuth2TokenService::GetAccounts(), the corresponding interface in the Identity Service is IdentityManager::GetAccounts().
+Note the semantics of this method carefully (as described in its documentation).
+In particular, this method returns only accounts that have a refresh token available, which is not necessarily the same behavior as AccountTracker::GetAccounts() or AccountTrackerService::GetAccounts() (but *is* the same behavior as OAuth2TokenService::GetAccounts()).
+If your use case is difficult to implement with the semantics of this method, contact blundell@chromium.org.

 ## Other Needs